Our Story

 Tara’s work focuses on:

-Reentry & Family Impact, Restorative Justice, Extreme Sentencing, Faith-Based Advocacy, Psychology & Law, and Systems Reform.
+Reentry & Family Impact, Restorative Justice, Emerging Adult Sentencing & Life Without Parole (LWOP), Extreme Sentencing Reform, Faith-Based Advocacy, Psychology & Law, and Systems Reform.

 Our Vision